danielcifuentes54/aws-ai-practitioner/README.md

 * Batch Inferecing (Sentiment analysis on social media post collected over a day)
   * SageMaker transforms jobs for applying models to datasets in AmazonS3

+### Data Types

+Data Types refer to the various forms in which data can be represented and processed by AI models.
+These include numerical, categorical, and unstrcutured data

+#### Categorical Data

+Categorical data refers to information that can be divied into categories or groups

+#### Types

+* Numerical Data
+* Raw Text Data (unstructured data)
+* Image Data
+* Audio Data (time series data)

+#### Labeled vs Unlabeled

+Labeled data contains both the input data and the corresponding output (target variable), while unlabeled data has only the input whithout the expected output

+* Labeled Data (used it in supervised learning)
+* unlabeled Data (used it in unsupervised learning)

+#### Imbalanced Data

+Imbalanced data refers to datasets where on class (in classifications problems), has significantly more examples than the other(s).
+This can result in biased models that favor the dominant class.

 ## Fundamentals of Generative AI